billthefarmer/editor/README.md

  * Ctrl+- &ndash; Decrease text size
  * F3 &ndash; Find next
  * F10 &ndash; Show menu
+Many other shortcuts &ndash; Ctrl+A, Ctrl+C, Ctrl+V, Ctrl+X, Ctrl+Z
+are already build in to android.

 ### SD cards
 Android allows removable SD cards to be used like a USB stick or as